Check out the ultimate guide to 16 return-to-work programs in India for women

 What is the objective for the education loan?

 For many people, loans are a way to not financially burden the family even if the fees can be paid from the savings.
+Also, as the first major financial decision, it can create a good follow-up path to a strong credit card for housing, car loans etc.

 Where should you take a loan from?